 The museum is located on the ground floor of the former Congregational church, built in 1836.
 The sanctuary on the second floor has a beautiful tracker organ installed in 1900 that is still used for concerts and weddings.
 Collections range from children's playthings, farm implements, and tools to a completely furnished Victorian parlor and kitchen, local photographs, maps, genealogical records, and other documents.
-There is an annual organ concert in August.
 Donations accepted.

 Townshend Historical Society